Creating an Auction Website

 For example, let's say your site is about baseball cards.
 You could create an entire site dedicate to information on the cards.
-You would use the search engines (Google, MSN, etc.) to attract people searching for this topic.
+You would use the search engines (Google, Bing, etc.) to attract people searching for this topic.

 Then you could create an auction area on the site just for the cards and start building your customer base.
 Once your site gains popularity then you can think about expanding to offer more categories.
 Of course baseball cards was just an example.
 You would choose a topic you have an interest in and are knowledgeable about.

 As you may know, the first step to creating any site is to register a domain (dot com) name.
 Then once you have selected your name, you'll need a web host to host your